 A rubber wand won’t pick up too much product.
 This type of wand helps prevent clumping and helps to separate the lashes.
 It is great for an everyday look.

 A vibrating mascara has a wand that vibrates.
-It is suppose to give your lashes volume, length, and curl all the while separating your lashes and preventing clumps.
+It is supposed to give your lashes volume, length, and curl all the while separating your lashes and preventing clumps.
 This sounds like the best mascara ever (haven’t tried it yet).

 A bottom lash mascara is just that…designed for those little bottom lashes.
 It typically has a small brush to reach those tiny hairs.
 It prevents clumping and gives some love to the lower lashes.